LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Item 7458: Move shared application models, actions, etc. for Sample Manager and Freezer Manager
+    - export all of the new application related items as a single "App" item

 ### version 0.73.0
 *Released*: 1 July 2020
 * Item 7458: Update Sample Manager and Freezer Manager app product menus to respect isSampleManagerEnabled